- Toronto first-time buyers can access up to $8,475 in combined provincial and municipal LTT rebates – unique to Toronto

 If your credit needs work or your down payment falls short, we create a preparation timeline with concrete targets.
 Toronto's market will continue to evolve, but the fundamentals remain: homeownership builds equity, rent does not.
 With average rent running $2,350 to $2,500 monthly, mortgage payments on an entry-level condo are often comparable – with the critical difference that each payment builds ownership.
 If you have been considering buying, the starting point is a conversation with your broker.
 No cost, no obligation, and the clarity to make an informed decision.

-FAQ's - First Time Home Buyer Toronto
+First Time Home Buyer in Toronto: your questions.

 How much do I need for a down payment to buy in Toronto?